augusta township public library

 New Large Print books available: the Library recently subscribed to the Ontario Large Print Pool, an arrangement which provides us with 100 new books in Large Print format every three months.
 These books can be borrowed for the usual three-week loan period, although renewals will not be possible.

-The first group of these books are now at the Library and are available for loan.
-To get a list of the titles, go to our online Catalog and type LPP into the search box.
+The second group of these books are now at the Library and are available for loan.
+To get a list of these 99 titles, go to our online Catalog and type LPP into the search box.
 Or, just drop into the library and browse the books in person.